Stadion Grbavica: 2000s

 It was partly remodelled in following years.
 In 2004, 8898 seats were installed on the north and south stand and some small work was done to the terraces.
 The last major job done on the stadium was in 2008–09 when the floodlights were repaired.
 On 22 April 2009, after about 18 years, a game under floodlights was again played at Grbavica.

 On Monday, 13 February 2012, a section of the roof above the west stand collapsed after 10 days of heavy snowfall.
 The main reason for the collapsing of the roof was the bad maintenance of the whole terrace and roof where the snow was not removed since the first snowfall, but also the war damage on the buildings.

 2016–2020: Extensive renovations and expansion

-In 2016, the western stand held 690 seats since, while the southern stand's capacity was 3068 seats.
-An LED display was also installed on the south stand.
+In 2016, the western stand held 690 seats, while the southern stand's capacity was 3,068 seats.
+A LED display was also installed on the south stand.